tofumatt/SOAuth/README.markdown

 	}
 	oauth_header = SOAuth.header(uri, oauth, params)

 Pretty straightforward.
 You can use whatever HTTP library you like, just use `oauth_header` as the "Authorization" HTTP header to your request (making sure the request info is the same info you passed to SOAuth).
+Say you were using **NET::HTTP**:

+	http_uri = URI.parse(uri)
+	request = Net::HTTP.new(http_uri.host, http_uri.port)
+	request.get(uri.request_uri, {'Authorization', oauth_header})

 ## Why Would I Want This? ##

 There's already a pretty nice [OAuth library for Ruby out there](http://github.com/mojodna/oauth).
-But I didn't want to have to use the OAuth library just to make my Authorization headers, and I wanted to be able to plug those headers into whatever HTTP library I wanted (in my case, [Typhoeus](http://github.com/pauldix/typhoeus)*).
+But I didn't want to have to use the OAuth library just to make my Authorization headers, and I wanted to be able to plug those headers into whatever HTTP library I wanted (in my case, [Typhoeus](http://github.com/pauldix/typhoeus)).
+I found using the [OAuth gem](http://github.com/mojodna/oauth) incredibly clunky/overkill for signing requests by hand, so I made SOAuth.

-*As of writing, I know that Typhoeus support is totally getting added into the OAuth gem -- I found it clunky and preferred this solution.
-In the future, if something even better than Typhoeus comes around, you can switch the library you use for making your authorized requests easily and with haste.

 ## License ##